CodetheChangeFoundation/alp/README.md

 ### Running the server
 1. Go back to the terminal open to the `aunt-leahs-functions` directory and run `func start` to begin the server.
-2. Play around with app!
-You won't be able to access the admin flow without ALPs Azure login, of course, so that part of the app will be restricted.
-However, you can remove the `<AzureAD>` tags in the frontend and grant yourself access, if you're so inclined.
+2. Play around with the app!
+You won't be able to access the admin flow without ALP's login credentials, of course.
+However, you can remove the `<AzureAD>` tags in the front-end and grant yourself access, if you're so inclined.

 ## Contributing
 This app is currently in use by ALP and is not actively being maintained.
 Want to help out nonprofits with code?
 Learn more about Code The Change [here](http://codethechange.ca/).
 Even if you're not a UBC student, there are plenty of similar clubs at campuses around the world.